What Are Radio Formats and Why Do They Matter?

 - Classical: Classical music is usually geared towards older audiences and is not as common.
 They feature works by composers like Beethoven, Chopin, and Bach.

 - College: Many colleges and universities have their own radio stations, featuring music from up and coming artists.
 Run by volunteers, these stations tend to have smaller broadcast ranges.
-The audiences tend to be very niche, such as college students at that particular university.
+They tend toward niche audiences, such as college students at that particular university.

 Radio Format and Advertisers

-Arbitron is the company that publishes the ratings of radio stations.
-It has a list of radio station formats that it uses as a barometer for measuring radio station audiences.
+Arbitron publishes the ratings of radio stations in each market by using radio station formats as a barometer for measuring radio station audiences.

 When advertisers look to place commercials on the radio, they need to know whether a station is playing country music or hip-hop.
 That helps them decide how to pinpoint their message to reach a specific audience.